Officer who shot black teen sentenced to nearly 7 years

 #ReadLocal

-Attorneys on both sides agreed that if he behaves in prison, Van Dyke could be released in less than three and a half years.
+Judges typically rebuke defendants during sentencings, even for much lesser crimes, and they often explain why they imposed the sentence they did.
+But Judge Vincent Gaughan did neither in his brief comments from the bench.

-The lead defense attorney, Dan Herbert, said Van Dyke "truly felt great" after the sentencing.
+The lead defense attorney, Dan Herbert, said Van Dyke "truly felt great" after learning his sentence.
 "He was happy about the prospect of life ahead of him" and someday being reunited with his wife and two daughters.

 The prosecutor who oversaw the case said he can live with the sentence.